-All contacts should be periodically cleaned with a fine file.
-S#1000110 file is recommended for this purpose.
-The use of abrasive material for cleaning gentacts is not recommended, because of the danger of embedding small particles in the face of the soft silver and thus impairing the contact.
+All contacts should be cleaned periodically.
+A contact burnisher S#182A836HOl is recommended for this purpose.
+The use of abrasive material for cleaning contacts is not recommended, because of the danger of embedding small particles in the face of the soft silver and thus impairing the contact.